 It is the vision of SWIA MHDS to mindfully, creatively and responsibly serve the residents of our region.
-With respect and dignity for all people being the center of our approach to providing and funding services, we will strive to offer choice based on individual need.
+With respect and dignity for all people being the center of our approach to providing and funding services, we will strive to offer choices based on individual needs.
 As funding is available, we will develop services for unmet needs working closely with stakeholders to enhance people’s options within the region.

 The Annual Service and Budget Plan includes the services to be provided and the cost of those services, local access points, targeted case management agencies, a plan for ensuring effective crisis prevention and a description of the scope of services, projection of need and cost to meet the need, and provider reimbursement provisions.